If you are filing Schedule H for the prior Annual period March 1, 2012 through February 28, 2013 click here for special instructions.

 For more information, see Changes in sales tax clothing exemption.

 Credits against taxable sales and services: Credits that can be identified by locality must be claimed on the appropriate jurisdiction line.
 For example, if you charge tax to a customer and later determine that the sale is exempt and you refund the tax to the customer, you may claim a credit for the tax you collected.
-For more information on credits, see Tax Bulletin Sales Tax Credits (TB-ST-810) and Credits and Refunds.
+For more information on credits, see Claiming credits on your sales tax return.